hashicorp/consul/website/source/docs/commands/operator.html.markdown

 Two actions are available, as detailed in this section.

 <a name="raft-list-peers"></a>
-`raft -list-peers -stale=[true|false]`
+#### Display Peer Configuration
 This action displays the current Raft peer configuration.

+Usage: `raft -list-peers -stale=[true|false]`

-The `-stale` argument defaults to "false" which means the leader provides the result.
-If the cluster is in an outage state without a leader, you may need to set `-stale` to "true" to get the configuration from a non-leader server.
+* `-stale` - Optional and defaults to "false" which means the leader provides the result.
+If the cluster is in an outage state without a leader, you may need to set this to "true" to get the configuration from a non-leader server.

 The output looks like this: